 How do I buy the freehold?

-Unfortunately, this can be expensive, it's time-consuming, and complicated enough that it's not for the faint hearted.
-However, if you live in England and Wales, using a legal process called 'collective enfranchisement', gives you the right to club together with other leaseholders to buy the freehold for a fair market price.
+Unfortunately this can be expensive, time-consuming and complicated enough that it's not for the faint-hearted.
+However, if you live in England or Wales, a legal process called 'collective enfranchisement' gives you the right to club together with other leaseholders to buy the freehold for a fair market price.

-This underused right was brought in by a 1993 law, and boosted by the Commonhold and Leasehold Reform Act 2002.
+This underused right was brought in with a 1993 law, and boosted by the Commonhold and Leasehold Reform Act 2002.

 How do I extend the leasehold?